Memories of shops and shopping when I was growing up in 1960s Twickenham (London UK)

 The other way of acquiring stamps was from ‘approval books’ – you were sent a book containing several dozen stamps, kept the ones you wanted and returned the rest with a postal order for the ones kept.
 The best known were sent out by a stamp dealer in Eastrington, Goole who traded under several names More ….

 - Twickenham had a number of new car dealerships.
 Fords were sold by Willments on Chertsey Road, where Currie Motors now are.
 Now all disappeared, in Twickenham town centre, Tamplins (Triumph) were where the Civic Centre now is, and along Heath Road Obey’s and Spikins – my first car, a 1962 Mini, had an appetite for parts that provided good business for the latter.
 The Houdaille garage on Hampton Road (where Grace Court now is) was a NSU dealership until the late 1960s when it was redeveloped as an Esso service station.
 Ferden Birch, opposite Radnor Gardens sold Citroens.
-There was a large Triumph? dealership and service workshop in High Street, Teddington.
+There was a large Triumph? dealership and service workshop in High Street, Teddington; across the railway AV Motors was a Rootes Group dealership.

 - Industry: What is now the trading estate to the north of Twickenham Green was an Automotive Products factory – they made pistons.
 Next to ‘the dip’ there was a Scalecraft toy factory which made snap-together cars and other battery-powered models – they always generously contributed kits to school and charity fetes as prizes.
 It closed after a massive fire in the late 1960s.

 - Or not … I built my own home in Twickenham between 1976 and 1980.
 Amazingly Twickenham was without any DIY stores until much later and more than once I drove to Harrow to take advantage of a Wickes offer.
-Now there are two Wickes, Toolstation and Screwfix all within easy reach.
-Other suppliers I used then were Richmond Lime & Cement in Lion Road, Twickenham, Seccombes at Osterley and Rover Transport up near Heathrow.
+Now Wickes, Toolstation and Screwfix are all within easy reach.
+Other suppliers I used then were Richmond Lime & Cement in Lion Road, Twickenham, Seccombes at Osterley and Rover Transport near Heathrow airport.

 - My first job was as a Saturday boy, selling shoes at Hounslow Coop (under a great boss inappropriately named Harold Sainsbury).
 During the lunch break I would often stroll across to C.W.Wheelhouse to see what their latest offer was.
 For many years prior to its closure it had just become a general household store, but back in the 1960s sold all sorts of mechanical and electrical items, motors and refrigeration spares, often bought in as clearance or liquidation job lots, so you never knew what to expect.
 The Delglo Mexicana radiators and Opella plastic taps in my home were two such specials.